Martyneris/unsplash-image-search-app/README.md

  - Application shows loading indicator while images are being fetched
  - If there are no images by entered keyword user sees a message with relevant information
  - User can save a chosen query in Redux state.
 Application then lists saved queries, that         when pressed is repeated again and user gets pictures by saved query.
+ - User can later remove a certain saved query by pressing on a red colored X.
+ - User can remove all saved queries by pressing 'remove all queries' button.
+A popup will show    up for a double check if the user is user about removing all queries.

  Additional info: